ericzakariasson/rep/README.md

-# grepr
+# rep

 A simple grep implementation in Rust.

 ## Overview

-grepr is a command-line tool that searches for patterns in text files, similar to the Unix grep utility.
+rep is a command-line tool that searches for patterns in text files, similar to the Unix grep utility.

 ## Features